rmoscetti/cheshire-cat-ai-tools/README.md

 ## Author
 Roberto Moscetti rmoscetti@unitus.it
-(contact me if you want to be added)
+(contact me if you want to contribute to the project)